 - Stick with using recycled R22 and burn money like it’s the ozone layer.

-The ideal option is to purchase a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has lots of financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
-New AC equipment will also be more efficient and present you superior comfort, helping to lower your energy costs.
+The ideal option is to buy a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has lots of financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
+New AC equipment is more efficient and present you superior comfort, helping to lower your energy costs.

-You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
-While this sounds like a good alternative, the price of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
+You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
+While this sounds like a great alternative, the cost of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
 You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely available.